BIOP/ijp-imagetoatlas/registration.md

 The first two buttons rotate selected slices by 90 degrees CW or CCW.
 The next two buttons flip slices vertically or horizontally.

-In the top menu bar `Edit>ABBA - Rotate` can be used to rotate selected slices along any XYZ axis and with a custom angle in degree (you'll most probably need Z axis rotation).

 Contrary to a lot of other actions in ABBA, these actions (flip rotate) are not undone with `ctrl+Z` (and redone with `ctrl+shift+z`).
 These actions can be easily reversed by applying an opposite rotation / flip.

 #### Manual interactive transformation of slices (Scale, Translate, Rotate)

 In the top menu bar `Edit>ABBA - Interactive Transform` can be used to apply a transformation on the selected slices.
-You can rotate, translate and scale anisotropically the slides (slices are often shrunk in Y by about 20 % because of the slicing).
+You can rotate, translate and scale anisotropically the sections (which are often shrunk in Y by about 20 % because of the slicing).

 ![Interactive slice transformation](assets/gif/fiji_interactivetransform.gif)